Skip Navigation

 SOUND MANAGEMENT

-A Noise Management Plan has been produced and is constantly reviewed as part of the planning process.
+A Noise Management Plan will be produced and constantly reviewed as part of the planning process.
 There will be agreed volume levels, monitored on-site by the industry’s leading acoustic consultants in conjunction with the London Borough of Bromley and with consultation from Lambeth, Southwark, Croydon and Lewisham.
 Amplified music will cease no later than 22:30.

-There will be only one main stage which has been relocated to the far end of the main Terrace.
+There will be one main stage which is in the same location as in 2023, on the far end of the main Terrace.

 • MP1: Anerley Hill